ROCKinsights Members

 1947 Robert Gordon is born.

-1951 Boston guitarist Barry Goudreau born.
+1951 Boston guitarist Barry Goudreau is born.

 1966 A Chair hurled by a fan during a Rolling Stones concert in Marseilles, France injures Mick Jagger.

-1967 John Popper of Blues Traveler born.
+1967 John Popper of Blues Traveler is born.

 1967 Beatles start recording With a Little Help From My Friends.